Germany–Sweden relations: Post-war period

 The post war period of Sweden was characterized by continuity.
 From Sweden's point of view there was no need for analyzing of their behavior during the National Socialism.
 It did not need a construction of parliamentary democracy or a constitutional reform.
 But one of Sweden's strategies after the war was the rejection of all things which was associated with National Socialism.
 Thus militaristically and nationalistically currents were opposed and Anglo-American values of modernity and rationality were benefited.

 In July 2022, Germany fully approved Sweden's application for NATO membership.

 Meeting of Carl Bildt and Frank-Walter Steinmeier, foreign ministers of Sweden and Germany, in 2014.

 High level visits

+In 1979, King Carl XVI Gustaf and his wife Queen Silvia made an official state visit to Germany, the visit focused on strengthening bilateral relations and economic cooperation.

 In 2012, Fredrik Reinfeldt was a guest of Chancellor Angela Merkel.
 In May 2012 the German federal president Gauck visited Sweden at his trip.
 At autumn 2012 the federal ministers Wolfgang Schäuble and Thomas de Maizière went to Sweden, and in January 2017, Chancellor Angela Merkel visited Prime Minister Stefan Löfven.

+On 4 May 2012, German President Joachim Wilhelm Gauck and Daniela Schadt participated in the 400th anniversary of the German School in Stockholm, established in 1612 and it's the second oldest German school abroad which reflected cultural and educational strong ties between the two countries.

+German President Frank Walter Steinmeier made a state visit to Sweden in 2021, and it was the first visit hosted by Sweden since the outbreak of Covid-19.